1. Select

 4. Flexibility: A Demat account allows you to trade in different types of securities, such as equity shares, mutual funds, bonds, debentures, exchange-traded funds (ETFs), etc. Through your Demat account, you can also avail of various services such as nomination, pledge, loan against securities, etc..

-5. Corporate benefits: A Demat account enables you to receive corporate benefits such as dividends, bonus shares, rights issues, etc., directly in your account.
+5. Corporate benefits: A Demat account enables you to receive corporate benefits, such as dividends, bonus shares, rights issues, etc., directly in your account.
 You also get timely information about corporate actions, such as mergers, splits, buybacks, etc., through email or SMS alerts.

 6. Easy Transfer: Let's say you want to gift your shares to your friend or transfer them to another Demat account.
 With a Demat account, it's as easy as waving a wand (well, almost).
 You can initiate transfers quickly and efficiently, eliminating the need for complex paperwork.
 It's like teleporting your investments from one account to another!